hadronized/blog/Abstracting_Over_Shader.md

 So you write your shader as a source code in a host language, for instance in *C/C++*, *Java*, *Haskell*, *whatever*, and you end up with a shader running on GPU.

-There’s two nasty issues with that way of doing though:
+There’re two nasty issues with that way of doing though:

   - the shader is compiled at runtime, so if it contains error, you’ll know that after your application starts ;
   - you have to learn a new language for each target shader compilers.